ram-polisetti/DataEngineering/7.ApacheSpark/7.2/readme.md

 The repartitioning step can help improve the performance of the write operation by distributing the data across multiple nodes in the Spark cluster, allowing the write operation to be performed in parallel.
 ![Alt text](image.png)
 ![Alt text](image-1.png)

+## Actions Vs

+- Actions: Actions are operations that trigger a computation and return a value.
+For example, the count() method is an action that returns the number of rows in the DataFrame.
+Actions are executed immediately.
+- Transformations: Transformations are operations that return a new DataFrame.
+For example, the filter() method is a transformation that returns a new DataFrame containing only the rows that match a given condition.
+Transformations are executed lazily.
+That is, Spark will not begin to execute transformations until it sees an action.
+- Actions trigger computations and return values.
+Transformations return new DataFrames.
+- Actions are executed immediately.
+Transformations are executed lazily.
+That is, Spark will not begin to execute transformations until it sees an action.